-In 2018-19, the Office continued the Regional Awareness and Accessibility Program (the Program), with visits to Katanning and Albany in the Great Southern Region and Manjimup in the South West Region in November 2018 and Mandurah, Waroona and Boddington in the Peel Region in May 2019.
+- In October 2019, the Assistant Energy and Water Ombudsman and staff attended the Financial Counsellors' Association of Western Australia's 2019 conference and provided information about the Energy and Water Ombudsman at the conference's marketplace; - In November 2019, Energy and Water Ombudsman staff attended Perth Homeless Connect and provided information on the Energy and Water Ombudsman; - In December 2019, the Office continued the Regional Awareness and Accessibility Program (the Program), with a visit to Kalgoorlie and Leonora in the Goldfields-Esperance Region.
 The Program is an important way for the Energy and Water Ombudsman to raise awareness of, and access to, its services for regional and Aboriginal Western Australians.
-Energy and Water Ombudsman information sheets are distributed and Energy and Water Ombudsman staff deal with enquiries and complaints about the electricity, gas and water services providers during complaint clinics which form part of regional visits.
+Energy and Water Ombudsman information sheets are distributed and Energy and Water Ombudsman staff receive enquiries and complaints about the electricity, gas and water providers during information stalls and complaint clinics which form part of regional visits; - In February 2020, the Office undertook an electronic mailout of information about the Energy and Water Ombudsman and relevant publications to over 200 consumer and community organisations and 95 electorate offices of State Members of Parliament; and - In June 2020, the Assistant Energy and Water Ombudsman attended the Western Australian Advocates for Consumers of Energy Forum as an observer.